hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Although BN provides important benefits, it also comes with a few downsides:

  - BN does not work well with **small batch sizes** ([Ba et al., 2016](#ba16layernorm); [Salimans & Kingma, 2016](#salimans16weightnorm); [Ioffe, 2017](#ioffe17batchrenorm)).
-   For a batch-size of one, we have zero standard deviation, but also with a few samples, the estimated statistics are often not accurate enough.
+   For a batch size of one, we have zero standard deviation, but also with a few samples, the estimated statistics are often not accurate enough.
  - BN is not directly applicable to certain input types ([Ba et al. 2016](#ba16layernorm)) and performs poorly when there are **dependencies between samples** in a mini-batch ([Ioffe, 2017](#ioffe17batchrenorm)).
  - BN uses **different statistics for inference** than those used during training ([Ba et al., 2016](#ba16layernorm); [Ioffe, 2017](#ioffe17batchrenorm)).
    This is especially problematic if the distribution during inference is different or drifts away from the training distribution.